yellows8/bootldr9_rawdevice/README.md

-This is a 3ds arm9-only bootloader, for loading a payload from the raw sectors of multiple devices.
+This is a 3ds arm9-only bootloader(the binary is position-independent), for loading a payload from the raw sectors of multiple devices.
 This bootloader is intended to be as small as possible, hence why only raw sectors are read here.
+The following library is required: https://github.com/yellows8/unprotboot9_sdmmc

 # Building
 "make" can be used with the following options: